theabolton/stm32f3-oscilloscope/README.rst

    :target: https://en.wikipedia.org/wiki/MIT_License
    :alt: MIT Licensed

-OMG, oscilloscopes are the bomb!
+OMG, oscilloscopes are the absolute coolest ever!
 No tool is better at letting us see, in real time, the "magic" working inside electronics.

 So, naturally, I want to build them.
 This is a project using an STM32F303 Discovery development board, programmed in Rust, to make a low-bandwidth